brson/soroban-token-fuzzer/README.md

 The fuzzer generates several addresses, one of which will be an admin.
+These addresses may be contract addresses or native account addresses.

 It uses token-specific code to initialize the contract.